Milliman-PRM/publications/Condition_Recommender/Recommending_Conditions.md

 These lists of potential comorbid conditions can be used in a number of work-flows.
 Most importantly, these condition lists could be used to remind clinicians of common comorbidities to consider coding at the time of service.

+In addition to identifying new conditions, the same model can be used to identify potential outliers in the conditions that have already been coded.
+Estimated ratings for existing conditions can be calculated, and those with extremely low values might represent codings that should be reconsidered to ensure there was not perhaps a mistake during data entry.

 Accurately documenting a patient's clinical status will be increasingly important as more healthcare providers enter into alternative payment arrangements.
 Provider organizations face a growing scrutiny on the quality and cost of care.
 As a result, advanced analytics must find their way into daily workflows.
 Our collaborative filtering system provides a unique perspective toward coding improvement that produces useful suggestions of uncoded conditions.